ismarslomic/ads-cms-frontend/README.md

 You should be able to see the ADS CMS by open a web browser and go to [http://localhost:5000/](http://localhost:5000/)

 ## Grunt tasks
+All of these tasks should be ran from the root folder of the project.
 * ``` grunt build:heroku ``` - builds and optimization of the code in app folder.
 Destination folder is distHeroku
 * ``` grunt deploy:heroku ``` - build and deploy of distHeroku folder to Heroku application [ads-cms-frontend](http://ads-cms-frontend.herokuapp.com/)
 * ``` grunt run:heroku ``` - scales the Heroku application to 1 dyno and runs it in the web browser